Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1903.md

 ## Switch to Dracut as Initramfs

 Yes!
 You heard it well!
 We moved away from genkernel-next for initramfs generation, and now initramfs is generated on user side.

-#TODO: consider a link
+Additional information are available [here](https://sabayon.github.io/wiki-next/articles/initramfs/).

 ## New Wiki

 We heard you, the current wiki is (sadly) in an embarassing state - but we are working on a completely new restyle of it.
 As time passed, a lot changed in the Sabayon defaults that aren't reflected anymore in the current wiki.
-We encourage for the moment to snoop over the new wiki which is in the works, as we are adding new articles and documentation there. #TODO: add link
+We encourage for the moment to snoop over the new wiki which is in the works, as we are adding new articles and documentation [there](https://sabayon.github.io/wiki-next/).

 ## What to expect next()?!